Sitecore/docker-images/README.md

 # Repository of Sitecore Docker base images

-Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3), the first version that officially supported Windows Server 2016.
+Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
+You can use this repository directly from you own build server so it will build and push images to your Docker repository.

 ## Prerequisites